gabrielegenovese/cg-project/README.md

 # cg-project

-Project for the Computer Graphics Course yy.
+Project for the Computer Graphics Course aa.
 2023/2024 at Alma Mater Studiorum - Università di Bologna.

-## Todo

-Implentare:

-- modifica redcube
-- aggiungi freccia texturizzata
-- documentazione

 ## How to run